-- Prior to the activity, students must successfully complete the following swim test in its entirety, in sequence and without any aids or stops: - rolling entry (backwards or forward) into deep water at 2.75m (9') minimum depth - tread water for 1 minute - swim 50m (164') continuously any stroke - The test must be administered by a certified Aquatic Instructor or a certified Lifeguard (the test is based on the Lifesaving Society's Swim to SurviveTM Standard). - The swim test must be completed within the school year in which the activity is taking place. - In lieu of completing the swim test, students may provide proof of Bronze Star certification or higher. - Results of the swim test must be documented and communicated as per school board policy (for example, to the Student, Teacher, Principal, Parents/Guardians, Trip Guide(s), Lifeguards, Aquatic Instructor, and Outside Provider [if applicable]). - Students who do not pass the swim test or who do not have the aforementioned certification must not participate in the activity.
+- Prior to the activity, students must successfully complete the following swim test in its entirety, in sequence and without any aids or stops: - o rolling entry (backwards or forward) into deep water at 2.75m (9') minimum depth - o tread water for 1 minute - o swim 50m (164') continuously any stroke - o demonstrate the ability to put on a personal flotation device (P.F.D.) while in the water - The test must be administered by a certified Aquatic Instructor or a certified Lifeguard (the test is based on the Lifesaving Society's Swim to SurviveTM Standard). - The swim test must be completed within the school year in which the activity is taking place. - In lieu of completing the swim test, students may provide proof of Bronze Star certification or higher. - Results of the swim test must be documented and communicated as per school board policy (for example, to the Student, Teacher, Principal, Parents/Guardians, Trip Guide(s), Lifeguards, Aquatic Instructor, and Outside Provider [if applicable]). - Students who do not pass the swim test or who do not have the aforementioned certification must not participate in the activity.